Billings Clinic Infusion Center provides excellent care to our patients and accommodates infusion needs with convenient hours.

 The registered nurses at the Infusion Center are specially trained and certified to give chemotherapy.
 They are required to pass the ONS Chemotherapy/Biotherapy course with renewal every two years.
 Many of the nurses have also passed a national certification exam to become Oncology Certified Nurses (OCN).
 This certification demonstrates their knowledge and commitment to continuing education and expertise in their field.

-We have pharmacists who specialize in oncology and infusions preparing medications on site for each individual patient as directed by their physician.
+Pharmacists who specialize in IV infusions and chemotherapy are onsite Monday through Friday to prepare medications for patients as directed by their physician.
 Every patient is carefully monitored for the proper therapy and provided with drug information about potential interactions and side effects.

 Families are encouraged to be with patients to participate in the education and care giving process.
 Light snacks and drinks are available for patients.
 Rooms are comfortable with lounge chairs and individual televisions.